Chart issues in SolarWinds NTA

 Top XX Endpoints resource

-If your resources show the "no data" message, it can be caused by one of the following:
+If your widgets show the "no data" message, it can be caused by one of the following:

 No data to be displayed